massitommi/GroovyEngine/README.md

 # How to build
 The engine is structured to support multiple platforms but currently only Windows is implemented.
 To build the Visual Studio 2022 solution just run "GenWinProjects.bat".
-Launching the engine from your IDE will load the DemoProject.
+Launching the engine from your IDE will load the DemoProject (if you want to see demo game-code running, you should also build this after the engine, .bat is inside /DemoProject).
 You can create new projects with the ProjectCreator tool, then launch the engine with the bat files.

 # How to create your own Groovy class (Actor, ActorComponent, etc...)